Symmetries and entanglement features of inner-mode resolved correlations of interfering nonidentical photons

+Remarkably, inner-mode correlation measurements also allow us to encode a whole family of entangled $N$-qubit states in the outcomes of the measurements.
+In particular, we will show how entanglement in the polarization modes can be tailored depending on the inner-mode input parameters $\alpha_s$ and the detected conjugate parameters $\beta_d$.
+For this purpose, we generalize the photonic input state in Eq.~\eqref{eq:SinglePhotonState} to describe photonic qubits with horizontal (H) or vertical (V) polarization as

-Another highly interesting application of frequency-resolved correlation measurements of photons with a temporal delay in linear networks is the possibility to encode whole families of entangled states in the outcomes of the measurements.
-As an example, we show how these measurements can lead to entanglement correlations for arbitrary $N$-qubit states from the class of $W$-states \cite{Dur2000_Threequbitscan}.
-In the case of $N=3$, this can be achieved by choosing two $H$- and one $V$-polarized photons with identical frequency spectra as the input of a symmetric tritter.
-A frequency-resolved, threefold coincidence measurement at the output of the interferometer is then only sensitive to the class of $W$-states
+with $\lambda_s=\text{H},\text{V}$.
+Then, inner-mode correlation measurements at the output of a generalised symmetric beam splitter -- described by the unitary $\mathcal{U}_{ds}=\exp(\ii \frac{2\pi}{N}d s)/\sqrt{N}$ and assumed to be polarization independent -- can lead to entanglement correlations spanning the full class of $N$-qubit W-states \cite{Dur2000_Threequbitscan}.
+This can be achieved by choosing $N-1$ $H$- and one $V$-polarized photons ($\lambda_1=\dots=\lambda_{N-1}=\text{H}, \lambda_N=\text{V}$) with identical frequency distribution $\xi(\omega)$ as the input state $\bigotimes_{s=1}^{N}\ket{1; \xi, \omega_s, t_s, \lambda_s}_s$.
+By propagating this input state to the output of the linear network using Eq.~\eqref{eq:lineartransformation}, we find that a frequency-resolved, $N$-fold coincidence measurement at the output of the network is only sensitive to the contribution \footnote{See section IVa of the Supplemental Material}